pingcap/dm/CONTRIBUTING.md

 ### Updating dependencies

 DM uses [Go 1.11 module](https://github.com/golang/go/wiki/Modules) to manage dependencies.
-To add or update a dependency: Edit `go.mod` or use the `go mod edit` command to change the dependency.
+To add or update a dependency: use the `go mod edit` command to change the dependency.

 ## Contribution flow